 - Secure remote access: As hybrid and remote work models are so deeply embedded in business today, employees are no longer limited to controlled working environments.
 While this gives them remote access to company resources, it also increases the risk of data breaches.
 Follow security protocols and procedures to ensure secure remote access.

-- Stay updated with patches: It is critical that all software and applications are updated and patched immediately if required, to prevent cybercriminals from exploiting vulnerabilities to access your network or systems.
+- Regularly patch/update: All software and applications are updated and patched immediately if required, to prevent cybercriminals from exploiting vulnerabilities to access your network or systems.

 - Password manager: The problem with having to remember multiple passwords is that people tend to use the same password on multiple websites.
 Password managers create strong passwords that are not vulnerable to hacking.
 Poor password security is responsible for 80% of data breaches, and 90% of passwords are hackable.